-Questions are encouraged in all parts of the course and students are welcome to stop by my office for questions and/or discussions during my office hours or additional appointments.
-You can also take advantage of the TA's office hours or additional appointments.
+Questions are encouraged in all parts of the course and students are welcome to stop by with questions and/or discussions during office hours, or by appointment.

 It is my hope that by the end of this course you will have a new appreciation for how you perceive and interact with the world and how the world influences your behavior.